grooting/notes/ddia.md

       - put it in separate tables in SQL
       - use databases that support structured datatypes and XML data
       - encode it as JSON/XML document
+  - why store ID but not text string?
+    - consistent
+    - ease of updating (the name is stored in only one place, prevent duplicating human-meaningful info &rarr normalization)
+    - localization support
+  - Relational vs Document Database - their convergence
+    - Relatinal: better support for joins, many-to-one/many-to-many relationships
+    - Document: schema flexibility(schema-on-read rather than schema-on-write), better performance due to locality, closer to data structures for some applications
       - JSON
         - suitable for self-contained document like resume
         - better locality than the multi-table scheme - one query is sufficient
         - one-to-many tree structures
-  - why store ID but not text string?
-    - consistent
-    - ease of updating (the name is stored in only one place, prevent duplicating human-meaningful info &rarr normalization)
-    - localization support
   - Document Databases
     - Limitations:
       - difficult to have many-to-many relationships
-      - didn't support joins
+      - didn't support joins ( can emulated in application codes by making multiple requests to the database, but moves complexity from specialized code inside the database into application, making it slower)
     - Solutions:
       - the network model: generalization of hierarchical models (one parent, tree structure), could have multiple parents
         - access a record by following access path